Fuel payment issues with oil PSUs will be resolved early: Air India

 Late August, the three oil companies had stopped fuel supplies to Air India at six airports of Kochi, Mohali, Pune, Patna, Ranchi and Vizag over payment defaults.

-On October 5, the oil companies had told Air India that if it did not make the monthly lump sum payment, they will stop fuel supply from October 11 at six major domestic airports.
+Last week, three government-owned oil marketing firms — Indian Oil Corporation Ltd, Bharat Petroleum Corporation Ltd and Hindustan Petroleum Corporation Ltd —had told the carrier that if it did not make the monthly lump sum payment, they will stop fuel supply from October 11 at “six major domestic airports”.

-However, Air India on Thursday requested the OMCs to not stop the supplies but did not give any timeline for clearing of the dues.
-Following which, the oil PSUs deferred their decision to suspend supplies at six major airports to October 18.
+Subsequently, Air India sent a letter to the OMCs requesting them not to stop the fuel supply, following these companies deferring their decision on snapping fuel supply till October 18.

+In August, the three fuel retailers had stated that Air India owed them Rs 5,000 crore, with payments being delayed by almost eight months.
+On August 22, some oil companies stopped fuel supplies to Air India aircraft at six airports —Kochi, Mohali, Pune, Patna, Ranchi and Vizag — over payment defaults.
+They resumed the supply on September 7 following the intervention of the Ministry of Civil Aviation.